irmen/Pyro4/docs/source/tipstricks.rst

 For instance, Python 3.4 introduced version 4 of the pickle protocol and as such won't be able to talk to Python 3.3 which is stuck on version 3 pickle protocol.
 You'll have to tell the Python 3.4 side to step down to protocol 3.
 There is a config item for that.
 The same will apply for dill protocol versions.

-The implementation independent serialization protocols (serpent or json) don't have any of these issues.
+The implementation independent serialization protocols serpent and json don't have these limitations.